Success Habits for 2018

 2. Make the unfamiliar familiar.

-The second of the seven success habits is to take time to visualise, mentally rehearse yourself as the new you, whether it’s 10 kilos lighter or 25% fitter, or in your new job or career.
+The second of the seven success habits is to visualise and mentally rehearse yourself as the new you, whether it’s 10 kilos lighter or much fitter, or perhaps in your new job or career.
 Because you have your own innate mechanism rather like a thermostat that keeps you at or close to your current life circumstances, unless you imagine yourself differently, making the unfamiliar familiar to your powerful hidden mind, your thermostat will do whatever it can to pull you back to your current setting.
 The end result, failure to achieve the goal.
 (Think lottery winners – around 95% of people who win the lotto lose it all within a year.)

 Make the familiar unfamiliar and the unfamiliar familiar